ethanabrooks/dissertation/policy-iteration.typ

 #figure(
   image("figures/policy-iteration/algorithm.png"),
   caption: [
     Comparison of ICPI with three baselines.
-Note that all other figures use `code-davinci-002` for ICPI.
     // , "No ArgMax," "Tabular Q," and "Nearest
     // Neighbor."
 The $y$-axis depicts regret (normalized between 0 and 1), computed
     // relative to an optimal return with a discount-factor of 0.8.
 The $x$-axis